emilieg/knowledge/angular-routing.md

-#How to use control Angular views with the resolve property and promises.
+#How to control Angular views with the resolve property and promises.

 >I needed to set up a 'wild card route' that would be verfified on the back-end.
 >If valid, the view would show a certain templateUrl, if validation failed the view